ibex-team/ibex-lib/newdoc/interval.rst

    [f]([x]) \supseteq \square\{f(\alpha), \ \alpha\in [x] \}

+where :math:`\square` (the "hull" symbol) in front of a set means "the smallest box enclosing this set".
-The :math:`\square` symbol (called "hull") is here to highlight the fact that an enclosure of the possibly discontinuous set is returned.
+The hull symbol is here to highlight the fact that an enclosure of the possibly discontinuous set is returned.
 Note that, among all the functions below, only ``tan`` and ``sign`` fail to be continuous.
 So, in the other cases, the "hull" operator can be ommitted.
 The possible roundoff error accounts for the :math:`\supseteq` symbol.